dncoyote/interview-guides/Notes/CoreJava.md

 - Iterator is an interface that belongs to the Java Collections Framework.
 It provides a way to traverse or iterate over elements in a collection (such as a List, Set, or Map) without exposing the underlying data structure.
 - Iterators are commonly used to access and manipulate the elements in a collection, and they are especially useful when you need to sequentially process the elements.
+- Iterators are commonly used behind the scenes in both for-each loops and traditional for loops to iterate over collections.
+- Under the hood, the compiler translates the enhanced for loop into an equivalent loop using an iterator.

 ```java
 public class IteratorExample {